AndoRando/places_js_node/README.md

 #	Places I've been

-This simple Node app allows you to add.
+This simple Node app allows you to build place objects and add them to a list.
+Unfortunately, there is no back-end for this project :(

 ##	Setup